lino-framework/eidreader/docs/install.rst

 #.
 To actually run eidreader, you need to install the Belgian eID
    middleware from https://eid.belgium.be/en

 #.
-Point your browser to http://welfare-demo.lino-framework.org, and
+Point your browser to https://weleup1.mylino.net/, and
    sign in as robin (or romain or rolf depending on your preferred language) and click on the :guilabel:`[Read eID card]` quicklink in the main screen.
-The card reader will start reading (possibly after a confirmation asked by the middleware).
+When asked whether to give the site permission to open the beid link with eidreader, say yes.
+The card reader will start reading.
 Lino will ask you whether you want to create a new client based on the card data.
 If you let Lino create a new database record, you should afterwards delete that client if you don't want others to see the stored